Steps in Contact Tracing

 Table 1 summarises how far back in time patients should be advised to contact partners.
 These are also shown for each individual in Conditions.

-When taking a sexual history for the purposes of optimising contact tracing, a good starting place is the chronology of sex.
-For example, ask ‘When did you last have sex?’ and ‘When did you have it with a different person?’
-Then ask what happened with each partner for example; ‘Did you use condoms with this person?’ or ‘Did you share needles with this person?’
-Once one has a sense of the number of recent partners, further enquiry can be made about the nature of those partners – whether they were regular, casual, or whether this occurred overseas, etc. During discussion of partners, the health care provider and the patient can discuss whether contacts are likely to be contactable and how the patient feels about contacting them.
+When taking a sexual history for the purposes of optimising contact tracing, a good starting place is the chronology of sex, starting with most recent contact and then working back from there.
+For example, ask 'When did you last have sex, and with whom?' and 'When did you last have sex with a different person before them?'.
+Then ask about details such as condom use, type of sex (e.g.: oral, vaginal or insertive or receptive anal) and drug use for each partner.
+It is helpful to ask about the patient’s relationship with the partner/s- were they regular, casual or anonymous, and did the sexual encounter occur locally, interstate or overseas?
+During a discussion of partners, the health care provider and the patient can discuss whether contacts are likely to be contactable and how the patient feels about contacting them and offer resources for contact tracing..

 STEP 3.
-Explain the methods and offer choice
+Explain the methods available and proceed to contact trace

 • Contacts can be notified by Patient referral or Provider referral